 “There’s no such thing as copper colour, Mummy, they’re red,” she said.

 “They don’t exactly look red to me or exactly brown either, I think they’re the colour of copper, the metal,” I replied (before talking about the colour copper turns when it’s exposed to oxygen – never let it be said that I miss an opportunity to be educational!).

 Same leaves, different perspective.

-We all have different perceptions of things.
+We all have different perceptions of things, particularly now.
 It is important to be aware of this when you’re trying to communicate effectively.
 There is a core NLP principle that states ‘A person’s perception is their reality’ and I have often found this very useful to hold in mind during my career.

 The data from promotion boards showed that there were in fact equal numbers of teaching and research staff being promoted to more senior roles.
 However, this made no difference to how the educators felt and to their levels of engagement with the university.
 This was a key issue to address at a time when the whole HE sector is rapidly changing and university staff need to be fully engaged.